2.18 Summary

 use

-Function: Rust's entry point and how it compares to C'smain
+Function: Rust’s entry point and its relationship to C’smain

-.- Variables and Mutability: Rust's immutable-by-default approach and explicit
+.- Variables and Mutability: Rust’s immutable-by-default approach, with the

 mut

-keyword. - Data Types: Rust's clear, fixed-width numeric types, plus booleans and Unicode-based
+keyword for explicitly mutable variables. - Data Types: Fixed-width numeric types, booleans, and Rust’s Unicode-based

 char